jeftegoes/AwsOverview/AWS Lambda.md

 - **AuthType NONE**
   - Allow public and unauthenticated access.
     - Resource-based Policy is always in effect (must grant public access).
-- **AuthType AWS_IAM:** IAM is used to authenticate and authorize requests.
+- **AuthType `AWS_IAM`:** IAM is used to authenticate and authorize requests.
-  - Both Principal's Identity-based Policy & Resource-based Policy are evaluated.
+  - Both Principal's Identity-based Policy and Resource-based Policy are evaluated.
   - Principal must have `lambda:InvokeFunctionUrl` permissions.
   - **Same account:** Identity-based Policy **OR** Resource-based Policy as ALLOW.
   - **Cross account:** Identity-based Policy **AND** Resource Based Policy as ALLOW.

-# 29. Lambda and CodeGuru Profiling
+# 30. Lambda and CodeGuru Profiling

 - Gain insights into runtime performance of your Lambda functions using CodeGuru Profiler.
 - CodeGuru creates a Profiler Group for your Lambda function.